-Whereas the liability due to be paid has accumulated to Us\$.464,800, the asset to match this liability stands at Us\$.109,514 as of 30th June 2013.
-The situation was created by excessive borrowing from this account during the current and previous years without corresponding refunds; It was noted that in the year under review a total of Us\$.40,000 was actually borrowed to pay salaries and was not refunded.
+Whereas the liability due to be paid has accumulated to US\$ 464,800, the asset to match this liability stands at US\$ 109,514 as of 30th June 2013.
+Excessive borrowing from this account during the current and previous years without corresponding refunds created the situation; it was noted that in the year under review a total of US\$ 40,000 was actually borrowed to pay salaries and was not refunded.

-The LVFO Management concurs with the audit observation and further held that the borrowings were made to meet the gap arising from countries' failure to honour their annual obligations.
+The LVFO Management concurs with the audit observation and further holds that the borrowings were made to meet the gap arising from countries' failure to honour their annual obligations.
 As at 30th June 2013, a total of US\$.1,627,593 was still outstanding.
-Management however will refund the borrowed funds upon receipt of the contributions which are in arrears.
+Management however will refund the borrowed funds upon receipt of the contributions, which are in arrears.